 Dead ends are possible if there are no choice for the next time frame, i.e. no team of the original traffic may be formed from the transfers of the reduced traffic.
-A dead end situation may occur, for example, when the remaining subtraffic appears to be like the one shown in Fig. 8.
+A dead end situation may occur, for example, when the remaining subtraffic appears to have no teams.
 Once a dead end is faced, backtracking occurs.